 However, this is not the most effective way to consistently find undervalued stocks.

-In order to have a better chance of finding undervalued stocks, you need to look for companies that are more efficient than average and trade at a premium to their intrinsic value.
+To have a better chance of finding undervalued stocks, you need to look for companies that are more efficient than average and trade at a premium to their intrinsic value.

 This means that they have more valuable businesses than other competitors in their industry or sector.
-This means they don’t need as much money in order to generate higher profits and cash flow than others do.
+This means they don’t need as much money to generate higher profits and cash flow than others do.

 For example, imagine we had two companies: one is selling widgets but its business model is very inefficient.
 It costs much more money and takes longer for it to produce each widget than it does for its competitors.